codingconcepts/dg/README.md

 * Better support for post generation (e.g. `IMPORT`)
 * Improve code coverage
-* Simplify examples and include other database examples
 * Write file after generating, then only keep columns that other tables need